oscarnewman/defer-if/readme.md

 1. Fork the repository on GitHub.
 2. Clone the forked repository to your local machine.
-3. Run `npm install` to install the dependencies.
+3. Run `bun install` to install the dependencies.
 4. Make your changes or add new features, and ensure that your code follows the existing style and conventions.
 5. If you've added new functionality, update the README.md file with relevant information.
 6. Run tests to ensure everything is working as expected.